Trevor Bayliss: 2016: Sri Lanka

 Following their win over South Africa, England went into the series against Sri Lanka on a high.
-The only change to the Test side was enforced, with James Vince replacing James Taylor, who had retired due to health reasons.
+The only change to the Test side was enforced, with James Vince replacing James Taylor, who had retired for health reasons.
 England won the first Test by an innings and 88 runs, with James Anderson taking ten wickets in the match.
 England followed this up with another convincing victory, this time winning by 9 wickets after a Moeen Ali century and further impressive bowling performances from James Anderson and Stuart Broad.
 The final game was rain affected an ended in a draw, with England winning the series 2–0.
 England continued their attacking brand of cricket in the ODI series, with the first game of the series ending in a tie after both sides scored 286 from their 50 overs.
 England won the next match by 10 wickets after a record breaking opening stand from Alex Hales and Jason Roy, before the third game finished in a draw due to rain.
 England won the fourth game by six wickets, with Jason Roy scoring yet another century, before England won the final game of the series after a strong bowling performance, which included four wickets for David Willey, meaning they won the series 3–0.
 The only T20I between the two sides saw Bayliss hand England debuts to Liam Dawson and Tymal Mills.
 Dawson was particularly impressive, tasking figures of 3–27, before an unbeaten 73 from Jos Buttler saw England record an eight wicket victory, and meant they had not lost in their nine matches against Bayliss' former side.